maziac/DeZog/documentation/zsimPeripherals.md

 The UI code and your javascript business logic communicate asynchronously.
 This is very important to understand.
 I.e. any UI activity will be submitted to the business logic with a delay.
 And vice versa any output that is already present in the custom business logic and submitted to the UI is also presented with a lag.
-However the UI is updated frequently (every x t-states) and everytime the debugger stops.
+However the UI is updated frequently (every x t-states) and every time the debugger stops.
 So you should rarely notice any delay.

 ~~~puml
 hide footbox